Sandbags or other flood emergencies

 Uplyme’s Community Emergency Plan

-You can download a copy of the Uplyme Emergency Plan from which personal details have been removed (PDF).
+You can download a copy of the Uplyme Emergency Plan May 2018 from which personal details have been removed (PDF format).
 Councillors and officers have the full copy for use in an emergency.

 The Environment Agency also has a page to help you create your own personal flood plan if you live in a low-lying or other flood-prone area.